 SMDB spectrum management database

-Change the abbreviations as follows:

-WSOGCO white spacegeolocation capable object
+GCO geo-location capable object

 System description

 System architecture

 TheA coexistence system defined in this draft standard has threefour logical entities and fivesix logical interfaces.
 Two independent coexistence systems use one logical interface for information exchange, as shown in Figure 1.
 Each logical entity is defined by its functional roles and interfaces with other logical entities.
 System architecture is used to describe functional components of the coexistence system.
 The architectural descriptions are not intended to represent any specific physical implementation of the coexistence system.